 Less than Significant Impact.
-Construction activities associated with building a small industrial system will generate noise consistent with the activity.
+Construction activities associated with building a limited domestic system will generate noise consistent with the activity.
 Material delivery and/or earth moving equipment typically involves diesel engines.
 However, the noise is generally limited to daylight hours.
 The duration of construction activity varies with the size of the system, from a week for a septic system to a few months for a larger system.
-These systems will be smaller due to only processing a monthly average flow rate of 100,000 or less gallons per day.
+These systems will be smaller due to only processing a monthly average flow rate equal to or less than 100,000 gallons per day.

-Small industrial systems are not typically significant noise-producing facilities.
-Some treatment systems have mechanical components that produce a low level of noise when operating.
-Treatment systems such as packaged plants require pumps, chemical feed lines, and blowers.
-If needed, these components can be contained within enclosures to reduce ambient noise.
+Limited domestic systems are not typically significant noise-producing facilities.
+Some treatment systems, such as aerobic treatment units, have mechanical components that produce a low level of noise when operating.
+Treatment systems such as activated sludge (package plants) systems require pumps and blowers.
+If needed, pumps or blowers, can be contained within enclosures to reduce ambient noise.
 The largest systems may be pond treatment systems.
 Pond treatment systems may employ pumps and mechanical aerators which may run many hours of the day and/or night at certain times of the year.
 However, pond treatment systems typically occupy a large footprint so that noise is generally not a factor at or beyond the facility boundary.

-Service events for small wastewater treatment may result in short term noise generated by a vehicle servicing the facilities, which is normally performed during daylight hours.
-The frequency of servicing treatment units is dependent on the facility size and complexity.
+Service events for limited wastewater treatment systems such as septic tanks or aerobic treatment units will result in short term noise generated by a vehicle servicing the facilities, which is normally performed during daylight hours.
+The frequency of servicing septic tanks is dependent on tank size and the discharge but may be once per three years or less frequently.
+Aerobic treatment units typically require more frequent service and may be as frequent as four times per year.
 Service events for package treatment systems may occur as frequently as monthly, depending upon the wastewater system specifics.
-Pond systems are generally designed so that sludge removal is not needed more frequently than a 10- to 15-year timeframe.
-Most facilities are in areas without existing POTW infrastructure and so sparsely populated.
-Some facilities may be located within populated areas but where the local POTW will not accept the industrial wastewater.
+Pond systems are generally designed so that sludge removal is not needed more frequently than a 10-15 year timeframe.

+Most facilities are located in areas without existing POTW infrastructure and so sparely populated.
 The California Noise Control Act gives individual cities the power to set strict rules for noise reduction and enforce them as necessary.
 Each community sets its own ordinances so any facility located in a city limit will be subject to any noise ordinances enforced by the city.